halaalanzi/Cardiovascular-Disease-Classification-Project/Proposal/README.md

 | cardio        | Presence or absence of cardiovascular disease | int64 |

-## Questions
-1. Does the age has any impact on Cardiovascular disease?

-2. What is the sex most affected Cardiovascular disease?

-3. Is the smoking a factor in infection with Cardiovascular disease?

-4. Is the weight a factor in infection with Cardiovascular disease?

 ## Classification Algorithms

 **On this dataset we used different methods of classification :**